 Corey Frizzell grew up as a member of a very important and influential family within the country music community.

 In 2006, Corey Frizzell spent the majority of his time creating portraits of the stars for the stars.
-For the first time, you would see the name Frizzell, which is so strongly associated with country music, on portraits of other great artists in the country music field; artists such as George Jones, Mark Chesnutt, Brad Paisley and Alan Jackson to name a few.
+For the first time, you would see the name Frizzell, which is so strongly associated with country music, on portraits of other great artists in the country music field, including George Jones (Saturday 12 September 1931 - Friday 26 April 2013), Mark Chesnutt, Brad Paisley and Alan Jackson.

 One of these selected artists was Gene Watson and you can view Corey Frizzell's portraits of Gene above.

 There’s no telling what is in store for this artist.
-Corey currently resides in middle Tennessee, where he works out of his home and continues to expand his portfolio.
+Corey Frizzell currently resides in middle Tennessee, where he works out of his home and continues to expand his portfolio.
 Corey Frizzell is blazing a trail of his own while carrying on the family name.
-Now because of Corey, when you hear the name Frizzell, you will think of art.
+Now because of Corey Frizzell, when you hear the name Frizzell, you will think of art.

-Corey Frizzell's dad Allen Frizzell saw the release of a highly acclaimed album; 'A Piece Of My Heart' (CMS Records, 1992) was released on The Netherlands-based CMS Records in 1992.
+Corey Frizzell's Dad, Allen Frizzell, saw the release of a highly acclaimed album; 'A Piece of My Heart' (CMS Records, 1992) was released on The Netherlands-based CMS Records in 1992 and included the following tracks: